chrysanthusobinna/hotel-app/README.md

 ## Project Overview

 The **Hotel App** is a Python command-line application designed to manage guest information for a hotel.
 It interacts with a Google Spreadsheet through the **Google Sheets API** and **Google Drive API** to perform CRUD (Create, Read, Update, Delete) operations on guest records.
-The app allows hotel staff to manage guest information such as name, phone number, address, email, room class, room number, and amount paid, all stored in a spreadsheet on Google Drive.
+The app allows hotel staff to manage guest information such as name, phone number, address and email, all stored in a spreadsheet on Google Drive.

 ---